The Emergent Sea

 February 19, 2006.

 "Today is Saturday.
-Tomorrow is Monday."
+Tomorrow is Monday."5:31 AM

-Yesterday, I snuck up to the Forward Tropical Court (where they have things like the "Mozart Tea") upon hearing from Jim that there was a grand piano up there that was available.
+PIANO BARYesterday, I snuck up to the Forward Tropical Court (where they have things like the "Mozart Tea") upon hearing from Jim that there was a grand piano up there that was available.
 I had previous expressed concerns about playing there because the officer's quarters are directly below.
-Nothing like waking up the Captain in the middle of night by pounding on a piano you theoretically don't have permission to play (being a guest and all).
+Nothing like waking up the Captain in the middle of night by pounding on a piano you theoretically don't have permission to play (being a guest and all).5:41 AMBut we were assured that it was not a problem.
+Getting to the piano was a problem, however, as it resided on the microscopic stage behind the curtain packed tightly with sound equipment that the band uses (when the curtain is up and they can spread out).

 However, there was a light on behind the curtain, so I carefully plotted a course over the amps, under the microphone booms and landed myself on a cushioned piano bench that had been place sideways, end in.
 I could sit but I couldn't slide one way or the other.
 It was like being strapped into a cockpit.